 The U.S. Copper Industry: Critical to Keeping the U.S. Operational

 In these times of social distancing, work from home, shelter in place, and shortages of critical medical, health, and life infrastructure it has never been more clear which industries, products, and services are essential to our lives.
 Not just nice to haves but need to haves.

 Scroll through the past 11,000 years on this powerful timeline to observe how copper has advanced human civilization – from the Stone Age to the Modern Age… and into the future.
-Browse important copper developments to explore how they integrated with major inventions and world events.
 Click on 175 stories and enjoy digging deeper with over 1,000 links to help satisfy your curiosity.
-Some stories are linked to YouTube® to provide an audiovisual perspective to learning.

 A collection of interesting facts and figures relating to copper and its many applications.